wvlet/airframe/README.md

 ## Mix-in instances

-The simple way is to create a service trait which uses binding objects.
+A simple way to is to create a service trait which uses binding objects.
 Since trait can be shared multiple components and a class can mix-in any traits, this is a simple way to use binding objects.

 ```scala